 USAA’s average full coverage rate for older drivers is the lowest of all five carriers, averaging $1,073 per year.
 The main drawback is USAA car insurance is only available for former and current military personnel and qualifying family members.
 Discounts that may be available include safe driver, defensive driving training and length of USAA membership.
 Taking advantage of all the available discounts that you qualify for could help you reduce the cost of coverage each year.

 Erie is an alternative for older adults who don’t qualify for USAA membership.
 Rates are close to USAA’s at $1,157 per year on average for full coverage.
 The company also offers extras you may not find elsewhere, such as roadside assistance and locksmith service (up to $75 per event).
 The main drawback to Erie is availability — the carrier only operates in 12 Midwestern and Northeastern states.

 Learn more: Erie Insurance review

-Auto-Owner’s rates for drivers in their sixties is $1,276 per year for full coverage insurance.
-The carrier’s Personal Automobile Plus package takes the guesswork out of car insurance by bundling 10 of the most popular options into a package, such as vehicle re-keying, identity theft protection and smartphone insurance.
+Auto-Owners’ average rate for drivers in their 60s is $1,276 per year for full coverage insurance.
+The carrier’s Personal Automobile Plus package can help take the guesswork out of car insurance by bundling 10 of the most popular options into a package, such as vehicle re-keying, identity theft protection and smartphone insurance.
 In addition, bundling car insurance with an Auto-Owners home insurance policy may reduce your premiums on both.